12. Kelantan

 The temple is a shining example of Malaysia’s famed religious tolerance where a Buddhist monument of this prominence can be built in a state like Kelantan which is overwhelmingly Muslim.

 The huge sitting Buddha statue is around 30 metres high.
 It is often mistakenly described as the tallest in Southeast Asia.
 It may have been when it was completed in 2001 but has since been dwarfed by the Great Buddha of Thailand in Ang Thong province which opened in 2008 with a height of 92 m.
-This seated Buddha is similar in size to that at Hong Kong’s Tian Tan temple on Lantau Island
+This seated Buddha is similar in size to that at Hong Kong’s Tian Tan temple on Lantau Island.

 On close inspection, the Buddha statue appears to be coated with tiny shiny mosaic tiles.
 The Buddha’s bottom lip is coated in gold, possibly gold leaf, paint or gold plated.
 The statue sits cross-legged on a representation of a lotus flower which forms the roof of the temple.
 Windows in the petals of the lotus give an idea of the scale of the statue.